Rain In Joplin, Mo., Hinders Rescue Efforts

 SHELTON: Officials estimate that as much as one-third of the city is destroyed.
 Dark skies off to the west threatened rain this morning as Tamara Willock(ph) hurriedly loaded a few belongings into her car parked near where her house once stood.

-Mr. NATHAN ARTENGER(ph): It don't look the same.
+NATHAN ARTENGER: It don't look the same.
 It's pretty bad when I didn't know what street I was on last night when I was trying to get home, you know, because all the signs were gone.
 It just looks so chaotic.

-Mr. CHRIS McGINN: There's this form right here, and this one is just a liability waiver, and if you can date there and sign it.
+CHRIS MCGINN: There's this form right here, and this one is just a liability waiver, and if you can date there and sign it.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.